7 Skills Employers Look For Regardless of the Job

 There are many signs you may have high emotional intelligence, but one of the biggest is empathy.
 “To become a valuable employee, it’s important to sense facts from a peer’s perspective,” says Ketan Kapoor, CEO and co-founder of Mettl.
 “This single shift of perspective helps build a thriving, positive company culture.”

 We live in a technology-driven age that demands digital literacy in nearly every profession.
+Demand for digital literacy goes far beyond technology careers.
 Being comfortable with computers, online research and apps—not to mention industry-specific software—is expected in the workplace today.

 There are plenty of ways to develop your digital literacy if mastering technology doesn’t come easily to you.
 If this soft skill seems out of your reach, make sure to convey your willingness to go the extra mile to learn new skills and follow your natural curiosity.
 “People who are curious make a conscious effort to explore, investigate and learn without needing an external person to persuade them.
 Such people are always a part of the solution,” Kapoor says.

 Employers are always on the lookout for hard-working employees who take initiative and are proactive about finding new ways to help the company do its work.
 Employees with initiative don’t just wait around for their boss to assign them tasks.
 They’re self-motivated and driven to do whatever they can to improve their company from their current position.

 As you might guess, employees with this kind of inner drive can add huge value to a company.
 “A strong work ethic is an indispensable factor for any employee as they take ownership for their work and are self-driven to aim for results,” Kapoor says.
 “They become a well of motivation for others at workplace.”
 Share with your interviewer an instance where you brought initiative to your previous organization to demonstrate that you have experience with this soft skill.

 Do you have what employers are looking for?